 He laughed out loud and said, “It’s a first.
 I actually enjoyed the interview.
 Who knew that with the right preparation and mind set I could become one of the “cans”?
 I told him that I would follow-up with a comprehensive written review which would include a few constructive suggestions for him.
 He promised to compare it with his self-assessment.
 He thanked me and said that he was now looking forward to his “real” interview and that he would stay in touch.

 I imagine you might like to know what happened on the “real” interview.
-Daniel probably said it best—“Disaster averted.
+Daniel probably said it best: “Disaster averted.
 Huge success.”

 The best way to feel confident going into your interview is to be absolutely sure you’ve taken the right steps to prepare.
 A mock interview and feedback from an Accepted admissions expert can help you put your best foot forward on the day of your interview.
-Contact us today!By Carol Drummer, Former Hofstra University Dean of Graduate Admissions, who for 10 years reviewed and signed off on over 4500 admissions decisions per year and has taught communications and rhetoric since 1991.
-Want Carol's help to get you accepted?
+Contact us today!Want Carol to help you get Accepted?
 Click here to get in touch!

 • The Ultimate Guide to Medical School Interview Success, a free guide